Ukraine's Eurovision entry thinks kicking Russia out was 'right thing to do'

 Good news for our friends across the pond.

-For the first time, US audiences will be able to watch the contest via a streaming service, with Peacock getting the rights to both the 2021 and 2022 competitions.
+For the second time ever, US audiences will be able to watch the contest via a streaming service, with Peacock getting the rights to the 2022 competitions